 Rather than guess the best way to support a small business, consider introducing yourself to the owner and taking a few minutes to have a brief one-on-one conversation.

 Tell them you enjoy their establishment and are interested in supporting their company.
-Ask about the specific support that is needed.
+Ask about the specific support that is needed during the holidays.
 Maybe the owner is trying to find talented employees to come work at the business and you can refer a few candidates their way.

 Some business owners might have needs that go beyond your skill sets, such as needing assistance with designing a business website or advice on where to find a mentor.
 If you know someone talented in the community who may be a good reference or know about a helpful resource they can reach out to for help, refer this individual or resource to the business owner.

 Take Our Poll: Do You Think Student Loan Debt Should Be Forgiven?

 One of the simplest ways you can support a small business during the holidays is by writing positive reviews.
 Find out if the business has an account on Yelp or Trustpilot.
 If they do, write a positive review highlighting their services and products.
 Remember to give the business a five-star rating to help it become a top localized search.

 You can also write positive reviews on other spaces besides crowdsourcing platforms.
 If the small business has a Facebook page, write and share a review there or write and submit a review to be used on their website.

 Spread the Word Using Social Media

 Give your favorite small business a boost of attention with social media.
 Follow their accounts and like a few of their posts or leave kind comments to increase the company’s engagement metrics.

 Then, use your social media accounts, like Facebook and Instagram, to post and share photos and videos of yourself at the business or of a purchase you just bought.
 Tag the company in the caption or tag yourself at their physical location and share it with your followers.